blomqvist/thesis/Report/report.md

 \newpage

 ##4.2 Interview
 The second test was conducted as an experiment where we let a system developer at the Company implement a couple of options, not aware of the embedded system design.
-The experiment resulted in options 4, 5 and 6^[See Appendix A].
+The experiment resulted in options 4, 5 and 6 (see Appendix A).
 He was only instructed to follow the user-manual we supplied and later interviewed to evaluate the system by answering a handful of questions.
-For the result of these questions, see Appendix B ^[See Appendix B].
+For the result of these questions, see Appendix B (see Appendix B).

 One of the flaws detected by the experiment was that the script that instances the new option code skeleton had to be executed from within the development environment.
 Some other minor design flaws were identified thanks to this experiment as well.